-If you live in a flat area, it can help you train with incline for mountain races.
+If you live in a flat area, a treadmill can help you train with incline for mountain races.
 And if you live in the mountains, it can give your legs a break from the up and down and help you with a more aerobic workout.

 However, learning how to run properly on the treadmill isn’t a given.
 While a treadmill helps you mimic outside running, it’s not quite the same.
 Treadmill running has a bit of nuance, but it’s not too difficult to get the hang of it.